 The kinds of personal information we may collect from you will depend on what type of interaction you have with us.
 Personal information we may collect from you includes, among other things:

-Midwich Australia only collects personal information as is necessary to conduct business with you.
-You will always know what information is being collected and will have the option to choose how Midwich Australia utilises your information to communicate with you.
+Midwich New Zealand only collects personal information as is necessary to conduct business with you.
+You will always know what information is being collected and will have the option to choose how Midwich New Zealand utilises your information to communicate with you.

-Midwich Australia and its service providers will only use personal or business information you have supplied in order to:
+Midwich New Zealand and its service providers will only use personal or business information you have supplied in order to:

 Your personal information is only collected by lawful and fair means and where practicable, only from you or from a person acting or authorised to act on your behalf who is also authorised to disclose your personal information.